4 Best Cellphones for Older Adults in 2024

 1. Best Smartphone: Lively Jitterbug Smart4

-3. Best Flip Phone With Voice Assistance: Jitterbug Flip2
+3. Best Phone With Voice Assistance: Jitterbug Flip2

 4. Best for Dementia or Cognitive Decline: RAZ Memory Cellphone